-Hobart City Council Youth Programs provides activities, events and venues for young people who live in and access the city.
+The City of Hobart's Youth Programs provides activities, events and venues for young people who live in and access the city.
 Youth Programs focus on increasing the participation of young people in everything that Council does.

 Outdoor Youth Work

-Council's outdoor youth work includes activities in public spaces such as Franklin Square, Elizabeth Street Mall, North and West Hobart skate parks as well as major community events such as Carols by the Bay.
-As well as celebrating the talents and skills of young people in the arts and sporting arenas, these events increase young people's positive engagement with the wider community.
-Outdoor youth work also includes consultation with young people on the street as well as CBD businesses that is often undertaken in partnership with other youth organisations such as the Hobart Police & Community Youth Club (PCYC).
+Council's Outdoor Youth Work includes activities in public spaces such as Franklin Square, Elizabeth Street Mall, North and West Hobart skate parks as well as major community events such National Youth Week.
+As well as celebrating the talents and skills of young people in creatuve and recreational activities, these events increase young people's positive engagement with the wider community.
+Outdoor Youth Work also includes consultation with young people on the street as well as CBD businesses that is often undertaken in partnership with other youth organisations such as the Hobart Police & Community Youth Club (PCYC).